steux/cc2600/README.md

 ## Main features

 - Produces DASM compatible code
-- Native Atari F4, F6 and F8 bankswitching schemes support
+- Native Atari F4, F6 and F8, DPC and DPC+ bankswitching schemes support
 - Superchip (128 bytes of additional RAM!) support
 - Uses only 1 byte of RAM
 - load/store/strobe intrinsics allow the writing of efficient kernels.
 - X and Y registers are directly usable, just like if they ware declared as unsigned char global variables.
 - All C constructs are implemented (for, if, while, goto, etc).
 - Clean bootstrap/bankswitching code is automatically generated
+- PlusROM support for Wifi communication with PlusCART

 ## Known limitations